diguinhorocks/udp-chat/README.md

 installation
 ===

-assuming you have nodejs installed on your machine, just type the following
+assuming you have nodejs installed on your machine, in your terminal just type the following

 ```bash
     npm install